AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 \label{sec:two-blockchains}

 Let's build up the idea via a hypothetical situation with two distinct blockchains.
 For simplicity, you can imagine these as Bitcoin and Ethereum 1 -- at least to start with.
-However, keep in mind that the changes required to support *PoW reflection* are unlikely to ever be integrated with either Bitcoin or Ethereum (and reaching social agreement about the details would be difficult, to say the least).
+However, keep in mind that the changes required to support *Proof of Reflection* are unlikely to ever be integrated with either Bitcoin or Ethereum (and reaching social agreement about the details would be difficult, to say the least).

 Our starting case is that both chains use different Proof of Work algorithms and neither tracks the other.
 For simplicity, the following progression will use two blockchains with identical block times, and will not account for variance in block production.